bioconda/bioconda.github.io/_sources/developer/dockerfile-inventory.rst.txt

 package is found in the host's :file:`conda-bld` directory.
 This is illustrated in steps 1-3 above.

-When we additionally use the :command:`--mulled-test` argument, :program:`bioconda-utils` will run :program:`mulled-build` from the `galaxy-lib
+When we additionally use the :command:`--mulled-build-and-test` argument, :program:`bioconda-utils` will run :program:`mulled-build` from the `galaxy-lib
 <https://galaxy-lib.readthedocs.io/en/latest/topics/mulled.html>`_ package.
 :program:`mulled-build` is a tool to convert conda packages into Docker images.